Learning to Generate Unit Test via Adversarial Reinforcement Learning: Experiments

-In this section, we describe experimental setting including training details, evaluation schemes, and baselines.
+In this section, we describe training details, baselines, and evaluation protocols for our experiments.

-\paragraph{Training details} As base models for both code generator and unit test generator, we use instruction fine-tuned \texttt{Qwen3-4B}~\citep{yang2025qwen3}, and utilize Grouped Relative Policy Optimization~\citep{shao2024deepseekmath} for RL training.
-For the training dataset, we utilize 15,249 programming instruction and Python code solution pairs provided in TACO~\citep{li2023taco} dataset.
-Further details about implementations are described in Appendix~\ref{sec:appendix_training_details}.
+\paragraph{Training details} As the base model for both the code generator and unit test generator, we use Qwen3-4B~\citep{yang2025qwen3}.
+For RL training, we adopt Grouped Relative Policy Optimization (GRPO;~\citealt{shao2024deepseekmath} (see Appendix~\ref{sec:appendix_grpo} for details) and use 15,249 programming instruction-code solution pairs from the TACO dataset~\citep{li2023taco}.
+Further details about training and prompts are described in Appendix~\ref{sec:appendix_training_details} and \ref{sec:appendix_prompt}.

-\paragraph{Evaluation protocols} For evaluation, we utilize 945 competitive programming problems provided in TACO evaluation dataset~\citep{li2023taco}, which was gathered from various popular online judge platforms (CodeForces, CodeChef, HackerRank, and HackerEarth).
-Specifically, in order to evaluate the quality of the generated unit tests, we propose the following two evaluation schemes:

-\begin{itemize} \item \textbf{Best-of-N improvement}: To examine whether the generated unit tests include highly discriminative test cases, we perform best-of-N sampling for code generation using the generated unit test as a code evaluator.
-We then measure the quality of the best-of-$N$ selected code using the ground-truth unit tests.
-Specifically, we measure the quality of the selected code using two metrics: (1) code score, defined as the fraction of ground-truth test cases that the selected code solution passed, and (2) code accuracy, indicating whether the selected code solution passes all ground-truth test cases.

-\item \textbf{Unit test fidelity}: We aim to evaluate whether the generated unit tests induces code evaluations similar to human-written ground-truth unit tests, which contains comprehensive range of test cases (i.e., from basic cases to highly discriminative edge cases).
-To this end, we measure correlation between code evaluation scores induced by the generated unit tests and those induced by the ground-truth unit tests.
-To be specific, for each programming task, we first sample 128 diverse code solutions using four LLMs of different scales (Qwen3-4B, Qwen3-8B, Qwen3-14B, and GPT-4o)~\citep{yang2025qwen3, hurst2024gpt}.
-Each solution is then scored twice, once by the generated unit test and once by the ground-truth unit test, yielding two normalized code score vectors.
-Finally, we compute the Spearman’s correlation between these vectors. \end{itemize}